Graduate and postgraduate study

 UC has specific enrolment information for students who are new to UC, advancing UC students, or international students.
 Please note that this process may include an application form for admission to the University if you are a new or international student.
 Apply to enrol.

 3. Complete and submit a Masters Thesis Enrolment Application Form

-This form must be completed in conjunction with your supervisor, Head of School or Programme Coordinator and submitted to the College of Arts for the Dean’s approval.
+This form must be completed in conjunction with your supervisor, Head of School or Programme Coordinator and submitted to the Faculty of Arts for the Dean’s approval.
 Your application to enrol cannot be approved until this application form is submitted to the College Office.